jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 **Miscellaneous provisions as to monetary benefits**

-### 62 Grant or renewal of benefit after death of applicant
+### 62 Grant of benefit after death of applicant
-Where any applicant for a benefit or for the renewal of a benefit dies before the completion of the investigation of his application, the chief executive may, in the chief executive's discretion, grant or renew the benefit as if the applicant had not died, and in such a case the provisions of sections 61D and 61DA to 61DF of this Act shall apply as if the applicant had been in receipt of the benefit at the time of his death.
+Where any applicant for a benefit dies before the completion of the investigation of his application, the chief executive may, in the chief executive's discretion, grant the benefit as if the applicant had not died, and in such a case the provisions of sections 61D and 61DA to 61DF of this Act shall apply as if the applicant had been in receipt of the benefit at the time of his death.

 ### 63 Conjugal status for benefit purposes
 For the purposes of determining any application for any benefit, or of reviewing any benefit already granted, or of determining the rate of any benefit, or of the granting of any payment of a funeral grant under section 61DB of this Act or of any welfare programme approved by the Minister under section 124(1)(d) of this Act, or of assessing the financial means of any person under section 69FA or Part 4 the chief executive may in the chief executive's discretion— and may determine a date on which they shall be regarded as having commenced to live apart or a date on which they shall be regarded as having entered into such a relationship, as the case may be, and may then in the chief executive's discretion grant a benefit, refuse to grant a benefit, or terminate, reduce, or increase any benefit already granted, from that date accordingly.